rules

 the tickets

-All participants must register exclusively on the event website in order to enroll for the event, following the instructions available on the website, selecting a ticket and making the respective contribution.
+All participants and Ceremony attendees must register exclusively on the event website to enrol for the event, following the instructions available on the website, selecting a ticket, getting a confirmation email and, finally, purchasing your ticket.

 deliverables